 This year’s Pilgrimage begins with a panel discussion at the Wynona Thompson Auditorium in downtown Cody, leaving participants well-positioned to explore the town a bit during the lunch break and to choose from a variety of restaurants around Cody’s main street, Sheridan Avenue.

-The afternoon will feature a choice of two different panel discussions.
+The afternoon will feature two different panel discussions.
 These sessions will explore the Nikkei experience and give attendees a chance to hear from and talk with some of the leading authors writing about Japanese American history today.
 The day ends with ample time for Multigenerational Discussions and photo opportunities for families and generational groups.

 FRIDAY PANELS & DISCUSSIONS: